Overview

 The workflow in our repository is structured in the following way:

-You are the team leader and thus maintain develop/USERNAME branch, this is non-production code which your team merges features and fixes into.
+You are the team leader and thus maintain develop branch, this is non-production code which your team merges features and fixes into.

-At the same time, you also create a new feature in a feature branch named feature/FEATURE_NAME/USERNAME, that you want to merge into your develop branch.
+At the same time, you also create a new feature in a feature branch named feature/FEATURE_NAME, that you want to merge into your develop branch.

 Along the way there will be some complications, your digital team members (our bot) will make your life a bit difficult ;)

-To summarize (you will replace the variables in caps later with your own username / feature):
+To summarize (you will replace the variables in caps later with your own feature description):

 Our setup is heavily inspired by the GitFlow workflow